When working with your transformation, you can gain valuable insights by visualizing and interacting with your data.

 Begin inspecting your data by clicking on a step in the transformation.

-The fly-out inspection bar appears at the top of the transformation canvas.
-The bar displays the name of the step selected and offers two options:
+The fly-out inspection bar appears at the top of the transformation canvas .
+The fly-out inspection bar displays the name of the step selected and contains two buttons for data inspection:

-- Run and Inspect Data - Runs the transformation up to the selected step, then lets you inspect your data.
+Run and Inspect Data button - Runs the transformation up to the selected step, then lets you inspect your data.

-- Inspect Data - Lets you inspect the data of a step once the transformation has run.
+Inspect Data button - Lets you inspect the data of a step once the transformation has run.

 After the transformation runs, a flat table of your step data is displayed with all the available fields selected in Stream View.